 - Confucianism in the History of China

 Confucianism was often listed as a world religion.
 As compared to Buddhism, it was classified as a philosophical culture that brought systematic approach to the pragmatic conduct of individual as well as the state affair.
 Both cultures aimed in promoting happiness for the practitioners, but unlike western schools of beliefs had based their practices on self-development through rigorous disciplines, instead of worshipping.
 Theirs conception were both based on the Tree of Life conception of the universe.
 However the similarity stopped right there.
-Confucianist religious core which was based on the Yin and Yang energies, was actually based on historical events that happening mostly during the Kala Yuga.
+Confucianism core that was based on the Yin and Yang energies, was actually based on historical events that happening mostly during the Kalayuga.
 Buddhism on the other hand based its conception on timelessness.

 - Buddha Gautama' s half Time Prophecy

 By refusing to become a Cakravatin Monarch, Buddha Gautama renounced his legitimate right to become the world's ruler.
 Instead of committing himself to the chaos world of politic, he spent the rest of his life concentrating on perfecting the untainted world of Dharma.
 Unlike other religions, Hinayana Buddhism was solely based on Buddha' s teaching.
 Its primary goal was to guide humanity into attaining the ultimate salvation, which was to lead human souls into the ream of god (Nirvana).
 His teaching brought rationalism to another level that helped humanity in coping with the rest of the Kalayuga to come.
 When asked about what happened next to his religion, Budhha replied to his disciples that they should not worry about.
 In the first half of the yuga to come, his Dharma would stay to guide humanity through Buddhism.